stirling-research-group/git-tutorial/README.md

 #### Visibility
 - Public - Anyone on the internet can see it and download the repository.
+- Internal - People in the enterprise (University of Michigan) can see the repository.
 - Private - Only people with read or greater access can see the repository.
     - For GitHub some features are limited to public repositories.
 - [Information on setting visibility for GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility)